Please see if the answer to your question is listed below. You can also try searching ALL of the FAQs by clicking the 'Search' button below.

 A non-refundable application fee of $50.00 payable to Xavier University Montessori Lab School is required with the application.
 This is a one-time fee.
 If we are unable to enroll your child in the AY requested, we will move your child to the next school year with no additional fee if you choose to do remain on the waiting list.

 - Q:When does the enrollment process take place?

-Interviews are scheduled in February for enrollment for the following year.
+Interviews are scheduled in February/March for enrollment for the following year.
 They are scheduled in chronological order according to the date of application and payment of application fee.

 - Q:What are the criteria for acceptance?

 Acceptance is based on consideration to the classroom community.
 Children are accepted until all openings are filled.
 During the application process, each prospective pupil, along with his/her parents, is required to visit and be interviewed by a school staff member.